1 Introduction

 4.2.2 Signal connections

 The MPC3 / Microfit connector must be equipped with properly crimped wires connected to the cells and the thermistors.
 Würth sells pre-crimped wires so that no crimping tool is needed (the low-force type is recommended).
-These wires can be cut in half and connected to an own wiring harness.
+These wires can be cut in half and connected to the application specific wiring harness.

-At least NTC1 has to be connected and show a valid temperature range for the BMS to allow charging/discharging.
+Both NTCs have to be connected and indicate a valid temperature range for the BMS to allow charging/discharging.

 1. Connect the fully wired cell connector.
 (Note the two separate connections to the first cell’s negative terminal)